Überlingen: Christmas Market

 The Überlingen Christmas Market, also called Weihnachtsmarkt, and Christkindlmarkt, begins with the celebration of St. Nikolaus day, December 6.
 Nikolaus is the patron saint of Überlingen.
 A Nikolaus figure, complete with attendees including Black Peter, travels from Constance by boat, arriving at the city's boat landing.
 The "saint" leads a procession to the church, and then offers a special mass, particularly for children.
 In the ensuing 10 days, vendors offer a variety of merchandise from stalls in the Market square: delicately carved wooden ornaments, baskets, leather items, tree decorations, and all kinds of food and treats are available, such as Fladeln, or Wähe, or Wähefladel (more or less Swabian pizza), and the more widely known Würst (sausage), Kraut (cabbage), and Spätzle (little noodles).
 There is always Glühwein (mulled wine), a heated wine with fruit zest, usually orange peel, and spices, usually cinnamon and cloves.

 The Sweden Procession

-To commemorate the victory over the Swedes in 1634, Überlingen holds an annual procession called the Sweden Procession.
+To commemorate the successful defense against the swedes in 1634, Überlingen holds an annual procession called the Sweden Procession.
 The event actually has two components, one in early May and the second in mid-July.
 Men and women dress in the traditional costume, Tracht, and march in a procession around the city's inner perimeter, the inner wall.
-A select group of individuals carry the Swedenmadonna, a figure of Mary gilded in silver in 1659.
+A select group of individuals carry the Swedenmadonna, a figure of Mary gilded in silver in 1660.

-At designated places (the entry to the old pilgrim church, several gates, and the fountain where Mary appeared to chase the Swedes away) the priest offers special prayers and a small cannon is fired.
-The city band plays music to accompany the procession.
-At the July procession, a company of men perform the Swertletanz (small sword dance) at the church plaza, for the priest, and at the market place, for the mayor.
+At designated places (the entry to the old pilgrim church, several gates, a cemetery, and the fountain where Mary appeared to chase the Swedes away) the priest offers special prayers and a small cannon is fired.
+Since after the second world war, a company of men perform the Swertletanz (small sword dance) following the july procession.